jorinvo/googlesheets-sql-sync/README.md

 Additional drivers can be added any time.
 If you sqlite or mysql support open an issue and support can be added in no time.

+API requests are limited to one per second.

 ## Assumptions and simplifications